PrintedPaper/Extension/README.md

 # FunExtension
-An Extension that is made for fun
+An extension that is made for fun